OctopusDeploy/blog/blog/2023-07/why-multi-tenancy-is-a-confusing-term/index.md

 Instead, we decided to focus one the one thing that unites all these examples of multi-tenancy.
 It just happens that one thing is also Octopus's specialty: the deployment process.

-A common strategy to deliver software to a multi-tenancy applications in all the examples above is with 'tenanted deployments'.
+A common strategy to deliver software to multi-tenancy applications in all the examples above is to use 'tenanted deployments'.

 Done manually, or in other deployment solutions, tenanted deployments cause duplication and manual processes.
 Duplication and manual processes introduce risks - risks that cause delivery rates to slow.

-And these are the problems that Octopus's Tenant's feature solves for most multi-tenancy instances, so that's what it means to us.
+These are the problems that Octopus's Tenant's feature solves for most multi-tenancy instances.
+So that's what it means to us.

 ## Conclusion

-'Multi-tenancy' is term that may have had humble singular beginnings, but has become quite abstract in modern development.
+'Multi-tenancy' is a term that may have had humble, singular beginnings, but has become almost abstract in modern development.
 It now means so many things that it almost means nothing without clarification.

-For us, we were able to explain Octopus's value to multi-tenancy better when we freed ourselves from the term and focused on the problems it introduces, rather than the methodologies themselves.
+We were able to explain Octopus's value to multi-tenancy better when we freed ourselves from the term and focused on the problems it introduces, rather than the methodologies themselves.

-And that's why we're shifting our focus from 'multi-tenancy' to the bit we actually help you with; tenanted deployments.
+That's why we're shifting our focus from 'multi-tenancy' to the bit we actually help you with; tenanted deployments.

 ## What's next

-See Octopus's Tenants feature page for more information on how Octopus can help you deploy your multi-tenancy applications faster and more reliably.
+See Octopus's [Tenants use-case page](https://octopus.com/use-case/tenanted-deployments) for more information on how Octopus can help you deploy your multi-tenancy applications faster and more reliably.